 Applies to: Catalog API

-Learn how to search for catalog objects, including items or items variations.
+Learn how to search for catalog items of any product type or catalog objects of any type.

 , ITEM_VARIATION